Atomic Habits vs Tiny Habits: Which Method Fits You

 Then system redesign

-The Fit-First Filter works by identifying which layer of behavior change is giving you trouble.
+The Goals and Progress Fit-First Filter works by identifying which layer of behavior change is giving you trouble.
 If your problem is strategic (you start habits but they don’t last, or your habits stay isolated instead of connecting to a bigger picture), Clear’s systems-level thinking addresses that layer.
 If your problem is tactical (you know what to do but can’t start, or ambitious plans collapse by day three), Fogg’s micro-behavioral approach addresses that layer.

 Quick decision guide

-Your situationBest starting methodWhy
+Starting pointBest starting methodWhy

 Brand new to habit buildingTiny HabitsLower barrier, faster first win, builds confidence